-- all entitlements to receive interest, if any, on the Notes (including Alternative Variable Return) should be included in an individual Noteholder's income for the taxation year in which the amount of such interest entitlement becomes calculable; and - any gain realized from the disposition of Notes on maturity and any gain on a transfer of Notes before maturity likely will be included in income and likely will not give rise to a capital gain.
+- all entitlements to receive interest, if any, on the Notes (including Alternative Variable Return) should be included in an individual Noteholder's income for the taxation year in which the amount of such interest entitlement becomes calculable; - any gain realized from the disposition of Notes on maturity and any gain (determined in U.S. dollars and translated into Canadian dollars at the current exchange rate) on a transfer of Notes before maturity likely will be included in income and likely will not give rise to a capital gain; and - investors may realize capital gains or capital losses by virtue of fluctuations in the value of the U.S. dollar relative to the Canadian dollar where a Note is transferred otherwise than to Royal Bank.